fjaqu1n0/Rock-Destruction-Efficiency/README.md

 # Rock-Destruction-Efficiency
 RDE (Rock Destruction Efficiency Calculator)

-Simple Web-based project made for a friend.
+- Simple Website made for a friend.
+- Calculates the RDE and the Cylinder Volume